-This is a student project to participate in the Community College Innovation Challenge sponsored by the National Science Foundation and the American Association of Community Colleges.
+This was a student project to participate in the Community College Innovation Challenge sponsored by the National Science Foundation and the American Association of Community Colleges.

 Update: June 18, 2015

-We won the CC Innovation Challenge!
+We won the National Science Foundation Community College Innovation Challenge!
 We were honored to take part in the competition and learned a TON in the process.
-Being in Washington DC, learning how to pitch ideas, then test them on Capitol Hill for the reception, was an immensely challenging and rewarding experience.
+While we were in Washington DC, we learned how to pitch ideas, then tested them on Capitol Hill during a reception.
+It was an immensely challenging and rewarding experience.

-We built a second prototype that was finished (and immediately shipped) on the Wednesday prior to the DC event.
+We built a second prototype of the disaster medical dispensation kit that was finished (and immediately shipped) the Wednesday just prior to the DC event.

-The second prototype authenticates with RFID (located on the left side behind the PCM logo).
-Upon successful scan, the box begins listening to movement of the bins (green and red inside the box) by tracking potentiometers which indicate if a bin has been opened.
-Information about who and what was accessed is logged in a database.
-We used a Raspberry Pi 2, included a 6 hour battery and GPS tracking.
+The second prototype uses RFID authentication (located on the left side behind the PCM logo).
+Upon successful scan, the box begins listening to movement of the bins (green and red inside the box) with potentiometers which track and indicate if a bin has been opened.
+Information about who and what was accessed was logged into a database.
+The box had GPS tracking and was powered by a Raspberry Pi 2.

 Here are the 2015 Community College Innovation Challenge teams.